OpenFodder/openfodder/README.md

 #### Play now

-You can play the demos in your browser via [here](https://s3.amazonaws.com/openfodder/OpenFodder.html).
+You can play the demos in your browser [here](https://s3.amazonaws.com/openfodder/OpenFodder.html).

 #### Map Editor

 See [OpenFodder Editor](https://github.com/OpenFodder/editor) for the campaign and map editor.

+#### Scripting

+Open Fodder includes a Javascript interpreter for the purposes of creating randomized maps, a number of scripts are provided which implement various functionality, such as placing of random hostages, rescue tents, and a helicopter if required to rescue to hostages.

+Customisations and additions can be made to any of the scripts

 #### Media